Bayou Classic: Background

-Since 1990 the game has been held the Saturday after Thanksgiving Day, at the Caesars Superdome.
+Since 1974 the game has been held the Saturday after Thanksgiving Day, at the Superdome.
 Following the devastation of Hurricane Katrina, organizers moved the 2005 event from the Superdome to Reliant Stadium in Houston, Texas, where many of New Orleans' evacuees were living.
 This was the only time that the Bayou Classic was held outside of Louisiana.
 The 2006 Bayou Classic returned to the Superdome.

 It is the best known annual game and rivalry in historically black college or university (HBCU) football and was nationally televised in the U.S. by NBC from 1991 to 2014.
 Beginning in 2015, it aired on the NBC Sports Network (NBCSN); after NBCSN shut down at the end of 2021, the Bayou Classic returned to NBC.
 The Bayou Classic was the only National Collegiate Athletic Association Division I Football Championship Subdivision game to be shown regularly on broadcast television.
 Fans have been known to refer to it as the "Black Super Bowl", although that name is not used in any official capacity by either school due to the National Football League's restrictions on the use of the "Super Bowl" name.
 Both schools typically forgo FCS playoff eligibility to participate in the Bayou Classic.
 The game is one of two black college football classics to be associated with Thanksgiving weekend (the other is the older Turkey Day Classic).

 The game had State Farm Insurance as its title sponsor from 1996 to 2011.

 Other activities

-Of the many activities held in conjunction with the game, the most well-known and well-attended is the two-part Battle of the Bands, where both universities' marching bands—Grambling's "World Famed" Tiger Marching Band and Southern's Human Jukebox—perform.
+Of the many activities held in conjunction with the game, the most anticipated and well-attended is the two-part Battle of the Bands, where both universities' marching bands—Grambling's "World Famed" Tiger Marching Band and Southern's Human Jukebox—perform.
 Following the Greek show, the two renowned bands stage elaborately choreographed performances on the Friday night before the game.
 The final part is held during the football game's halftime show.
 There is no official judge for the band battle.

-Since 1992, members of South Louisiana's Naval Reserve Officers Training Corps (NROTC) run with the game ball from Southern's campus in the Scotlandville area of Baton Rouge to the Caesars Superdome in the New Orleans Central Business District for the annual "Bayou Classic Motivation Run."
-The event happens the day before the game begins and is an approximately 100 mile run that takes between eight and ten hours to complete.
-Members of the NROTC take turns running with the ball while a police escort trails them along the way.
+Since 1992, members of Grambling's Army ROTC, Southern's Army ROTC, and the Navy ROTC run with the game ball from Southern's campus in the Scotlandville area of Baton Rouge to the Caesars Superdome in the New Orleans Central Business District for the annual "Bayou Classic Motivation Run."
+The event happens the day before the game begins and is an approximately 100 mile run that takes between seven and ten hours to complete.
+ROTC members take turns running with the ball while a police escort trails them along the way.

 Other activities usually include a press conference, black business showcase, golf tournament, coaches luncheon, a concert/fan festival, tailgating, fashion show, pep rally, alumni functions, a Louisiana high school battle of the bands, college recruitment fair, a Bayou Classic Parade, and a job fair for graduating students of both institutions.
 An annual Grambling vs. Southern "Miss Bayou Classic" beauty pageant was also held from 1976 to 2002.